Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 Choosing the right automation tools is an art that pays for itself and frees up more time to focus on increasing your marketing ROI.
 Automation will be one of this year’s industry buzzwords as marketers realise it’s not so much a question of how much you spend, but how much you make in return.

 Today’s offering of digital marketing stats says a lot about the state of the industry today.
 Despite the rapidly changing nature of marketing, most of the areas for improvement come from brands making the same old mistakes.
-The fact we’re still talking about mobile loading times in 2017 shows how little progress most businesses have made.
+The fact we’re still talking about mobile loading times shows how little progress most businesses have made.
 The good news is this also shows how easy it could be to get the edge on your competitors by getting a few essentials in order with your own online brand.